19 Best Colorants For Epoxy Resin

 1. Color Shifting Colorants for resin

-These resin colourants contain specially engineered particles that change color depending on the angle, creating a chameleon-like effect.
+These resin colorants have specially engineered particles that change color depending on the angle, creating a chameleon effect.
 These are some of the best colorants for epoxy resin and also for UV resin.

 best colorants for resin Color Shifting Mica Powder

-When mixed into resin, they give a unique and ever-changing character to your creations, shifting between two or more colors as the viewing angle or lighting conditions change.
+When mixed into resin, they give a unique and changing character to your thing, shifting between two or more colors as the viewing angle or lighting conditions change.
 The first time I used holographic pigments, I was hooked.
 They are so pretty!

 Blending Mica Powders for Unique Hues